 A large, multi-panelled, light-coloured, wooden honour board with inscriptions and veterans' names printed in gilt.
 Names are listed on the board in order of enlistment date.
-In some cases the part of the Department in which the veteran worked is also recorded.
-This board is at the top of a three part memorial wall, flanked by the Australian and New South Wales flags, in the 2nd floor foyer.
+In some cases, the part of the Department in which the veteran worked is also recorded.
+This board is at the top of a three-part memorial wall, flanked by the Australian and New South Wales flags.

 For freedom's battle, once begun